tjhickey724/discrete_math/notes/propositional_calculus/InferenceRules.md

 We can think of the Propositional Calculus as a kind of Algebra (called Boolean Algebra) and we can apply operations on these formula that are very similar to the standard operations in arithmetic.
-This page has some of the most common operation and they can easily be verified to be correct by calculating their truth tables.
+This page has some of the most common operations and they can easily be verified to be correct by calculating their truth tables.

+The rules below allow one to convert a formula into a logically equivalent formula.
+They have the form

+$F_1 \equiv F_2$  which means that  $F_1 \leftrightarrow F_2$ is a tautology (also known as a valid formula)

+Later we will look at pure inference rules which have the form

+$F_1 \rightarrow F_2$

+where $F_2$ is not equivalent to $F_1$ but is true whenever $F_1$ is true...

 | Rule Name | Rule |
 | --- | --- |